And look, we put together a montage of the media all Twitter about Senator Rubio's appearance here in an hour.

 They're also future voters.

-You're gonna have to.
+You're going to have to.

-You're gonna have to support amnesty.
+You're going to have to support amnesty.

 They feel so bad over Romney's defeat that they're offering advice.

-It's that's exactly right, they said.
+That's exactly right, they said.

 We've got to totally moderate our tone on that.

-And I thought that's very strange.
+And I thought, that's very strange.

 The Democrats actually offering to share some of their voters with us.